BossOverlordX/Port-Scanner/README.md

 ## How It Works

-The script parses all arguments using sys.argv and translates URLs into IPv4 addresses using socket.gethostbyname().
+The script parses all arguments using `sys.argv` and translates URLs into IPv4 addresses using `socket.gethostbyname()`.\
-The script iterates through the provided port range, attempting to establish a connection for each port using a TCP socket.
+The script iterates through the provided port range, initialising a new thread for each that attempts to establish a connection using a TCP socket.\
-Using socket.connect_ex(), the script will be able to only output ports with a successful status code and will not raise exceptions for failed connections.
+If a connection is successful, the script then attempts basic banner grabbing by sending a generic HTTP GET request, printing the relevant response material alongside the port number (if receieved).

 ## Future Improvements
-  -  **Threading:** Implement multithreading to perform multiple port checks concurrently.
-  -  **Banner Grabbing:** Add functionality to retrieve service banners from open ports to identify the running services.
   -  **Verbose Mode:** Add a `-v` flag to show both open and closed ports for more detailed analysis.
+  -  **Output to File:** Add a `-o` flag to save the scan results to a text file.

 ## ⚠️ Disclaimer